PatrickDiallo23/Automatic-Timetable-Generation-System/README.md

 ```

 ### 2.Set Up the Backend (Spring Boot)

 1. Navigate to the backend directory:

 ```bash
 cd timetable-app-backend
 ```

 2. Configure the database connection in src/main/resources/application.properties
-and provide the secrete key for JWT Token:
+   and provide the secrete key for JWT Token.

 ```bash
 spring.datasource.url=jdbc:postgresql://localhost:5432/your_database